-Speaking at the time of his brother's death, the Metro reports Paul said:
+Speaking at the time of his brother's death, the

 It’s only a couple of months ago that I found out he was that ill.
 ‘He had pains in his legs for around two years, before we appeared in panto two years ago he was telling me about it.